RT05A - Lower Colonia

 |Riverbed sediment||Cobbles & boulders||Cobbles & boulders||Mainly Boulders|

 |Atmospheric pressure (mbar)||800||798|

 Discharge in the Rio Colonia demonstrates a similar pattern to that recorded in other sub-catchments.
 Elevated discharge being recorded for the months January to April, followed by a gradual diminution until the rains start in December.
-The periods we have sampled lie within the dry season.
-As such discharge has always been very low in our sample sessions.
+The site has only been sampled November, the dry season, as such discharge has always been very low.

-The conductivity reading at this site (2266 (µS/cm) is very low, as expected at this elevation.
+The conductivity readings at this site (267-321 µS/cm) are very low, as expected at this elevation.

-pH readings of 9.25 in November 2019, are on the high side.
-At these levels the alkalinity of the river is suitable for aquatic life but will be impacting on the reproductive success of many aquatic vertebrates.
-The July data requires confirmation.
+An average pH reading of nearly 9.0 is on the high side compared to the pH values recorded in the main valley.
+At these levels the alkalinity of the river is suitable for aquatic life but could start to impact on the reproductive success of many aquatic vertebrates.

 Tributary 05 - the Colonia subcatchment.
 (Eustace Barnes)

-Site T05A - the study site location: just up from Puente Auco.
+Site RT05A - the study site location: just up from Puente Auco.
 (John Forrest)

 Site RT05A - the study site.
 (July 2019) (John Forrest)